EmVision Empowered: Small Business Success

 EmVision Productions harnessed the power of community to crowdfund for their small business and access grant funds through the Biz-M-Power program.

 EmVision Productions is a minority, queer women-led media agency that creates videos at the intersection of science, storytelling, and social justice.
-EmVision is a full-service firm offering a range of solutions, from consulting to communications workshops to custom video production.
+EmVision is a full-service firm offering various solutions, from consulting to communications workshops to custom video production.

 In 2023, EmVision acquired a building in Lynn, Massachusetts, a gateway city and hub for arts and culture, to create a production studio and creative space for artists and local organizations.
-With support from Massachusetts Growth Capital Corporation’s (MGCC) Biz-M-Power program, EmVision was able to access the funds to make improvements and invest in equipment for their new space.
+With support from Massachusetts Growth Capital Corporation’s (MGCC) Biz-M-Power program, EmVision could access the funds to make improvements and invest in equipment for their new space.

-Jonas Meyer (he/his) is Creative Director and co-founder of EmVision Productions.
-An award-winning producer, Jonas’ experiences of immigrating from Germany and studying in the Netherlands and the US has helped him design and manage projects with a lens of critical, cross-cultural awareness and inclusion.
+Jonas Meyer (he/his) is the Creative Director and co-founder of EmVision Productions.
+An award-winning producer, Jonas’ experiences of immigrating from Germany and studying in the Netherlands and the US have helped him design and manage projects with a lens of critical, cross-cultural awareness and inclusion.
 He holds a Bachelor of Arts in Social Psychology from UMass Boston.
-Outside of work, he enjoys playing with his children, gardening, surfing and playing drums.
+Outside of work, he enjoys playing with his children, gardening, surfing, and playing drums.

 Patronicity: Why do you love where you live and work?